 Because the standard asks companies to do so much reporting already, an ISO 14001 certification could help you look good to investors when it comes to ESG.

-ETQ Helps Companies Earn and Keep their ISO 14001 Certification
+ETQ Helps Companies Earn and Keep their Certification

 ETQ Reliance NXG contains a built-in EMS application suite allowing you to identify current environmental impacts, create methods for reducing those impacts, and monitor progress towards your targets.
 With this information, you’ll be well on your way to abiding by environmental laws and adopting the ISO 14001 standard.
 For more information on ETQ and how we can assist with your EMS implementation, sign up for a demo today!